Events Archive: 2022 | 2023 | 2024 | 2025 | Upcoming Events

 Join us for a dynamic discussion with Melissa Hinten, Executive Director of Trees Knoxville, as she explores the ecological connections between trees, prairies, and native landscapes.

-Drawing from her research on tallgrass prairies in Oklahoma and her current work in Knoxville, Melissa will provide an overview of native prairies in Tennessee and then will lead a discussion on the connections between trees, prairies, and other native landscapes.
+Drawing from her research on tallgrass prairies in Oklahoma and her current work in Knoxville, Melissa will provide an overview of native prairies and then will lead a discussion on the connections between trees, prairies, and other native landscapes.

 Don’t miss this opportunity to learn from an expert dedicated to protecting and expanding our natural spaces!